palSagnik/crc-aws/README.md

 # Cloud Resume

 This is my iteration of Forrest Brazeal's cloud resume challenge.
+This project really tested my knowledge of AWS Services and integrating them.
+The manual point and click form was ready within a day.
+Infrastructure as code was the real challenge.

 This is built using AWS as well as Terraform for Infrastructure as Code.
 This repo can also be used with any type of nextjs project, I have plans to make this into a template repository.

 ## Getting Started